Table of contents

-Familial pancreatic cancer includes inherited mutations are genetic changes passed from parent to child.
-This includes having a family history of pancreatic cancer or other cancers in the family.
+Familial pancreatic cancer includes inherited mutations, genetic changes passed from parent to child.
+This includes having a family history of pancreatic cancer or other types in the family.
 About 10% of patients diagnosed with pancreatic cancer have some form of hereditary component.

-Having a family member with other genetic syndromes, including cystic fibrosis, familial adenomatous polyposis (FAP), Lynch syndrome and familial atypical mole-malignant melanoma (FAMMM) syndrome, may also increase risk.
-Other genes associated with pancreatic cancer include:
+Having a family member with other genetic syndromes, including cystic fibrosis, familial adenomatous polyposis (FAP), Lynch syndrome, and familial atypical multiple mole malignant melanoma (FAMMM) syndrome, may also increase the risk of developing pancreatic cancer.
+Other genes associated with a higher risk of pancreatic cancer include:

 PRSS1: Gene mutations in the PRSS1 gene cause most cases of familial pancreatitis.
 This gene makes instructions for an enzyme in the pancreas that helps with the digestion of food.
-It is estimated that 65 to 80 percent of people with hereditary pancreatitis have mutations in the PRSS1 gene.
+It is estimated that 65 to 80 percent of people with hereditary cancer of the pancreas have mutations in the PRSS1 gene.

-BRCA: Most widely known as the “breast cancer genes”, BRCA1 and BRCA2 work to suppress breast tumors.
+BRCA: Most widely known as the “breast cancer genes,” BRCA1 and BRCA2 work to suppress breast tumors.
 When germline mutations cause the genes to no longer work properly, breast cancer often results.
-Certain mutations in these genes are also thought to contribute to pancreatic cancer.
+Certain mutations in these genes are also thought to be linked to pancreatic cancer.

 PALB2: This gene works as a partner with the BRCA2 gene to repair DNA and prevent cancer growth.
 Mutations in this gene are thought to contribute to both breast and pancreatic cancer risk.

-Acquired mutations are those that result from exposure to cancer causing agents, such as tobacco smoke.
-This is why smoking is so closely related to increased pancreatic cancer risk.
+Acquired mutations are those that result from exposure to cancer-causing agents, such as tobacco smoke.
+This is why smoking is so closely related to a high risk of pancreatic cancer.
 Causes of other acquired mutations are unknown.

 Genetic testing and consultation with a genetic counselor may be able to assess your risk.
-Sometimes, this testing can be done from home such as through Myriad Genetics, Color Genomics, CircleDNA, and Nebula Genomics.
+Learn more about diagnostic testing for pancreatic cancer.
+Sometimes, non-diagnostic testing can be done from home such as through the companies Myriad Genetics, Color, CircleDNA, and Nebula Genomics.